Carshalton: Geography

 Carshalton-on-the-Hill is the residential area on the high chalk upland ground to the south of Carshalton Park from Boundary Road in the east, Crichton Road/Queen Mary's Avenue/Diamond Jubilee Way in the west and the smallholdings of Little Woodcote to the south.
 In the heart of Carshalton-on-the-Hill is Stanley Park (which is often used as a term to describe the area).

-Carshalton Beeches is the area to the west of Carshalton-on-the-Hill, from Crichton Road/Queen Mary's Avenue/Diamond Jubilee Way in the east, Banstead Road/Banstead Road South in the west and Fairlawn Road to the south.
+Carshalton Beeches is the area to the west of Carshalton-on-the-Hill.
+It is centred 0.6 mi south-west of Carshalton village centre, on the crossroads of Banstead Road and Downside Road/Waverley Way.
 It grew up around the railway station which was named after Beeches Avenue, a street near to its location; which, in turn, is named after the beech trees which line it.

 The Wrythe lies between Carshalton village to the south and St Helier to the north-west.
 Its name is thought to derive from the rye that was once grown in this area, or from the Anglo-Saxon word rithe which means a small stream.
 During the time of the Roman occupation of the British Isles, a small spring was situated near the green, now adjacent to a BP garage.
 Roman activity in the area is confirmed by the fact that there was once a Roman Villa built in Beddington, just a couple of miles away, and a number of roads in the vicinity of Roman origin.
 The spring has since disappeared under ground and the culvert it feeds flows into the Wandle near Hackbridge.